Aliya Rustambeyova

-Aliya Rustambeyova was Azerbaijani female physician and a partisan of the Eastern Front during the Second World War.
+Aliya Rustambeyova was an Azerbaijani female physician and a partisan of the Eastern Front during the Second World War.

 Biography

 Early years and career

 Rustambeyova was born on December 2, 1907 in Shusha.
 She moved to Baku with her parents and received her secondary education at Secondary School No. 3.
 Rustambeyova was admitted to the Azerbaijan Medical Institute, then continued her education at the First Medical Institute of Leningrad.
 In 1935, she graduated with a distinction diploma.
 She worked as a physician at one of the hospitals of "Chirkikstroy" in Uzbekistan for three years.
 In 1938, she was invited to Moscow as an experienced physician-therapist, where she worked at the Institute for the Advanced Training of Physicians, conducting scientific research.